The Goodies (film)

 Musterknaben (Role Models; English-language title: The Goodies; also known as Das Beschwerdebuch or Alles aus Liebe) is an East German romantic comedy film, directed by Johannes Knittel.
-It was originally released in the DDR in 1959 and again in Hungary in 1960.
+It was originally released in the GDR in 1959 and again in Hungary in 1960.

 Plot

 Bassi and Edwin are the two laziest, most irresponsible construction workers in their workers' brigade.
 When they fall in love with their neighbors Thea and Susi, they pretend to be reliable young men and accompany their friends to a meeting of the local chapter house.
 To keep up appearances, the two are forced to undertake several duties which they would not have dreamed of doing otherwise.
 The plot turns into a chain of comical mistakes, but eventually the two new couples reunite and all ends well.

 Cast

 Reception

 The West German Catholic Film Service regarded the film as one "with a weak plot line, the same old gags used over and over again."
 The film critic of the journal Cinema wrote that "even in the 1950s, it was not witty."